THE NAIR PAIR

 Our Journey with Real Estate Investing

 At the beginning of 2020, we were excited for a new year and new possibilities.
 Our friend Jill who works with a company called Active Duty Passive Income made a social media post about real estate investing and it sparked curiosity.
 We learned a lot from the ADPI community and their book, "Military House Hacking".
 Amanda's brother and sister-in-law are into real estate investing and flipping and so they were a great source of info too.
 As we started learning about investing, COVID hit and the world shut down.
 It really changed our perspective on money and our financial goals.
 It just made sense to start investing in real estate, and as we crunched numbers we realized it would be amazing if we could make house hacking work for us.
 We were a family of 7 and so we were skeptical, but we knew it was the right move.
 Solomon was given new orders to the Great Lakes area, so we decided to go all in with house hacking a multifamily unit.
 We ended up buying a duplex and living in one side while renting out the other.
 Our side was 900 square feet with 2 bedrooms and 1 bathroom.
 Our saving grace was a large yard and unfinished basement.
 By house hacking, we were able to live simply and save to afford buying other rentals.
 Since September 2020, we have bought many houses and multifamily buildings, totaling 25 units.
-We recently moved into our 2nd house hack- another duplex, but this time it is a little bigger with an extra room and bathroom!
-We have learned a lot and keep getting asked a lot of questions about our journey.
+After having twins, we moved into a 2nd house hack- another duplex, but this time it was a little bigger with an extra room and bathroom!
+We learned a lot and keep getting asked a lot of questions about our journey.
 Below is a Q&A of our most commonly asked questions.
 We were also interviewed on the Active Duty Passive Income Podcast.
 Check it out here!

 Questions & Answers